censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 [ceno-client-doc]: https://github.com/censorship-no/ceno-docker-client#running-the-client

-> **Note:** This client has no *CENO Settings* page.
-When instructed below to access it, open instead the [client front-end](../client/front-end.md), which contains mostly equivalent information.
+> **Note:** This client has no *CENO Settings*: when instructed below to access that page, open instead the [client front-end](../client/front-end.md), which contains mostly equivalent information.

 ## Enabling UPnP on your Wi-Fi router